LeftHandVoodoo/Motherless-Downloader/README.md

 - **WebSocket Connection Failed**: Ensure backend is running and accessible
 - **CORS Errors**: Check that frontend proxy is configured correctly in `vite.config.ts`
 - **Build Errors**: Run `npm install` again, ensure Node.js 18+ is installed
-- **Thumbnails Not Showing**: Ensure ffmpeg is installed and accessible in PATH; check server logs for extraction errors
+- **Thumbnails Not Showing**: Ensure ffmpeg is installed and accessible in PATH; check server logs for extraction errors.
+Thumbnails are stored in `.thumbnails` directory inside your download folder.
 - **File Existence Shows Missing**: Files may have been moved or deleted; redownload button available to re-download
 - **VLC Not Opening Files**: Ensure VLC media player is installed.
 The application searches common installation paths and PATH.
 If VLC is installed in a non-standard location, add it to your system PATH.
+- **Timezone Issues**: All timestamps are stored in Eastern Time (EST/EDT).
+Install `tzdata` package (`pip install tzdata`) for proper daylight saving time handling.
+The application will fall back to manual offset calculation if `tzdata` is unavailable.

 ### Legacy GUI
 - **PySide6 Issues**: If PySide6 fails on Python 3.13, use Python 3.12 instead